three-way comparison

 Annualised, all-in cost for a typical single-location boutique reformer studio.
 Assumes feature parity (pick-a-spot, branded booking, four-mode policies, term-based courses), one location, card payments at typical mix.

-Studio tier around $400/month per location = $4,800/year for one location.
-Branded booking and native branded mobile app included in the core plan.
+Core tier around $179–285/month per location ≈ $2,800/year for one location at the mid-point.
+The native branded mobile app is a separate add-on (~$80–100/month); branded booking is included in the core plan.
 Stripe processing through the Mariana Tek platform at the platform's bundled rate.
-The all-in cost is roughly 2.7x Junocal Studio, but for chains expanding to 2+ locations the Mariana Tek per-location pricing scales with the franchise feature set rather than requiring parallel subscriptions.
+The all-in cost is several thousand a year more than Junocal Studio, but for chains expanding to 2+ locations the Mariana Tek per-location pricing scales with the franchise feature set rather than requiring parallel subscriptions.

-Subscription Studio $99/month = $1,788/year.
+Subscription Studio $29/month = $348/year.
 Stripe Connect Standard direct — no processing markup, you pay Stripe's published rate directly (2.9% + $0.30 for US cards).
 No marketplace commission.
 Branded booking with six themes included on every plan from Starter.
-The annual cost gap vs Walla all-in is approximately $5,700; vs Mariana Tek Studio it's approximately $3,000.
+The annual cost gap vs Walla all-in is approximately $7,350; vs Mariana Tek Core it's approximately $2,450.

 Who should pick which